NochexDevTeam/Payments-By-Nochex/README.md

 Installation
 ============
-To Install and Setup the Nochex module please follow our integration guide, which can be found <a href="https://support.nochex.com/kb/faq.php?id=216">here</a>
+To Install and Setup the Nochex module please follow our integration guide, which can be found <a href="https://ssl.nochex.com/downloads/Nochex Payment Button/PaymentsByNochex.pdf">here</a>

 Support
 =====================